 - Spraying solvent-based paints is a serious fire hazard.

 - Aerosol spray paints have an additional hazard besides pigments and solvents.
 They contain propellants, usually isobutane, and propane, which are extremely flammable and have been the cause of many fires.
-Other aerosol spray products such as retouching sprays, spray varnishes, etc. also contain solvents, propellants, and particulates being sprayed.
+Other aerosol spray products (such as retouching sprays, spray varnishes, etc.) release solvents, propellants, and particulates when sprayed.

 - Airbrushing produces a fine mist which is a serious inhalation hazard because artists work so close to their artwork.
 Airbrushing solvent-containing paints is especially dangerous.